A person is classified as a student when admission requirements are met and registration for class has occurred that

 Please note that state authorization does not affect the cost of attending college at CVCC.
 Tuition requirements, including those for out-of-state students, still apply.

-CVCC utilizes a placement testing program to assess certain academic competencies including, but not necessarily limited to, reading, writing, mathematics, and computer literacy.
+CVCC utilizes a placement testing program to assess certain academic competencies reading, writing, and mathematics.
 Test results are used by academic advisors to place students in appropriate courses and thereby maximize their opportunities for success.
 Placement test scores are not a requirement for general admission to CVCC, but may be a factor in the admission decision for certain programs and/or the determination of course requisite competencies.
-A placement test may not be retaken except as authorized under guidelines established by the Chief Academic Officer.

 For students who do not have a high school diploma and who wish to earn adult secondary credentials, CVCC offers two options: High School Equivalency Testing or Adult High School.

 Our Adult Basic Skills Department provides training to help students 16 years and older to attain high school level competencies in language arts, social studies, science, and mathematics.
 Once a student passes state approved high school equivalency tests such as the GED®, the TASC®, or the HiSet® in each subject area, the individual is awarded a credential recognized as equivalent to a high school diploma.
 The credential is issued by the North Carolina Community College System.
 The the CVCC Testing Center will assure that all testing is done in compliance with established, standardized guidelines.

 Adult High School Diploma classes offer students 16 years and older the opportunity to earn a high school diploma sanctioned by the Board of Education of Catawba County or Alexander County depending on where the student attends the Adult High School.
 Students are given full credit for any units they have completed in high school, and they attend classes through CVCC to earn the remaining credits required for graduation.
 CVCC offers a distance learning program to complete the Adult High School Diploma online.